 Word is, the dems say they can spend trillions to stimulate the economy out of its doldrums, but with cheap imports from China and Asia, US oil production plummeting, and no reason to invest in US economy, the strategy is laughably stupid.

 Oil, Tourism, Hospitality, Small Business Decimated

 The added weight of a prolonged Covid 19 depression will keep US production subdued for at least another 12 months.
-The curse the dems have put on the economy will be there for them to clean up if they win the election.
+The curse the dems have put on the economy will be there for them to clean up in 2021.

 Previously I stated that too much demand existed for the market to crash, but the Covid 19 situation doesn’t seem to have an end.
 Prolonged stimulus will be needed to keep the markets from collapsing.
 Simply stopping evictions without supporting landlords and mortgage holders won’t work.

 Real estate owners need funds to pay their debts and banks need those payments to avoid catastrophe too.
 This situation is so severe that the dems have no idea what they in for.
 They’re so obsessed with discrediting the Donald Trump than they’re eyes aren’t on the road anymore.

 Interest in buying homes is up, but much of this might be wishful fantasy.
 The fact is, many returning workers are on the edge.
 Any loss of employment through the dark winter could push our Jenga pile over.

 However, it seems the hunt for homes is on across America.

 There is still a lot of interest in the possibility of a recession or at least, a crash of many housing markets across the US and Canada (Alberta Canada is in free fall right now).
 Given the VIX is registering the highest volatility of all time on the stock markets, and hyped media reports seem to send shock waves throughout the world, the specter of a housing market crash haunts us all.

 Major Crash Factors for the US Housing Market: